abpframework/abp/docs/en/Data-Filtering.md

 ABP abstracts the `IMongoDbRepositoryFilterer` interface to implement data filtering for the [MongoDB Integration](MongoDB.md), it works only if you use the repositories properly.
 Otherwise, you should manually filter the data.

-Currently, the best way to implement a data filter for the MongoDB integration is to override the `AddGlobalFilters` in the MongoDbRepositoryFilterer derived from the `MongoDbRepositoryFilterer` class.
+Currently, the best way to implement a data filter for the MongoDB integration is to create a derived class of `MongoDbRepositoryFilterer` and override `AddGlobalFilters`.
 Example:

 ````csharp
 [ExposeServices(typeof(IMongoDbRepositoryFilterer<Book, Guid>))]